Interstate 49 in Arkansas

-Interstate 49 (I-49) is an Interstate Highway in the state of Arkansas.
+Interstate 49 (I-49) is an Interstate Highway in the U.S. state of Arkansas.
 There are two main sections of the highway across different sides of the state.
 The southern section starts at the Louisiana state line, then runs to Texarkana, at the Texas state line.
 The northern section begins at I-40 and at U.S. Highway 71 (US 71) in Alma and runs north to the Missouri state line, where the freeway continues into Missouri.
+An additional small section south of Fort Smith is currently designated as Highway 549 (AR 549) until it is extended northward to the I-40 interchange, at which point it will become part of I-49.

 Route description

 I-49 enters the state from Louisiana between Ida and Doddridge.
 The first interchange in Arkansas is with US 71 at exit 4.
 The Interstate passes near the town of Fouke, where it has another interchange with US 71.
 The highway enters Texarkana and has an interchange with Highway 151 and runs along the eastern portion of the Texarkana Loop.
 Between US 82 and US 67, I-49 passes near the Texarkana Regional Airport.
 The Interstate has an interchange with I-30 before leaving Texarkana.
 I-49 turns to the west near the Sanderson Lane exit.
 The Interstate terminates at US 59/US 71.
 In the Texarkana area, I-49 is known as the Hickerson Freeway, named after Prissy Hickerson.

 The Interstate begins again at exit 12 along I-40, 1 mi west of Alma, continuing for over 65 mi through Crawford, Washington, and Benton counties.
 It goes through the Ozark Mountains and crosses several large gorge bridges.
 Just north of the Crawford–Washington county line is the Bobby Hopper Tunnel which is the only large highway tunnel in Arkansas.
 Notable cities along the route are Fayetteville, Springdale, Rogers, and Bentonville.
 From I-40 north to Fayetteville, I-49 runs roughly parallel to US 71.
 Just south of Fayetteville, I-49 combines with US 71 and US 62, forming the major expressway through the northwest Arkansas metro area.
 US 71 separates from I-49 just south of the Bentonville–Bella Vista city line, where it continues northwest into and through Bella Vista as Bella Vista Way, the city's main thoroughfare.
 I-49 instead continues westward then northward known as the Bella Vista Bypass, running just to the south and west of the city before continuing into Missouri.